Japan aims to abandon nuclear power by 2030s

 "A total exit from nuclear is positive for the economy, on balance," said Andrew Dewit, a professor at Rikkyo University who studies energy policy.

+"It incentivises Japan's political economy to focus on efficiency and renewables.
+Japan lags in both these areas and they offer the greatest opportunities for growth."

-Surveys show that a majority of voters favor exiting nuclear power sooner or later.
+Surveys show that a majority of voters favour exiting nuclear power sooner or later.

+Investments in renewable energy are already ramping up since the July 1 introduction of a generous feed-in-tariff system that requires utilities to buy the electricity generated and allows them to pass on extra costs to consumers.

+Renewable energy excluding hydro-electric dams currently accounts for a slim 1 percent of Japan's electricity supply.

-(Additional reporting by Linda Sieg, Kentaro Hamada, Yuko Inoue and James Topham; Editing by Ed Davies, Miral Fahmy and Ron Popeski)
+(Additional reporting by Linda Sieg, Kentaro Hamada and James Topham; Editing by Ed Davies)